taomin/dualjustify/README.md

 Based on YUI 3 and Node JS.

 Step:
-1. Clone this repo
+* Clone this repo
-2. npm install
+* npm install
-3. node app
+* node app
-4. load http://localhost:3000/ and see example
+* load http://localhost:3000/ in your browser and see example